Link Search Menu Expand Document

 Improving targeted skills reliably without degradation on other tasks.

 Nathan also discusses this work in this Interconnects post.
-It is based on this OpenAI paper, which is entirely focused on conventional model tuning, but I think if you consider the bullets above, it also fits nicely with our goals of finding general ways to assure desired behavior.
+It is based on this OpenAI paper, which is entirely focused on conventional model tuning, but if you consider the bullets quoted here, reinforcement finetuning also fits nicely with our goals of finding general ways to assure desired behavior.

-In particular, note that a grader is used to verify outputs, a key component of any test framework!
-Hence, it is worth exploring what suite of graders would be useful for many AI-centric use cases?
+For example, a grader is used to verify outputs, analogous to LLM as a Judge.
+Hence, it is worth exploring what suite of graders would be useful for many AI-centric Use Cases?
 John Allard from OpenAI describes them in this X post.
 Graders may be useful for testing, as well as tuning.

 Subsequent slides go into the tuning data format, how answers are analyzed for correctness, etc.